wawatusee/crud_galerie-php-css-js/README.md

   - make an event at the issue of the taquin

 ## To do
+ - rule errors: if the default image(json)doesn't exist, if an image extension is jpeg and not jpg
  - delete a thumb an the linked big image
  - modify the name of a thumb and the big image linked to it
  - build the taquin in JS instead of hard html